xcrailer/Vision/README.md

 Vision is an independent, unofficial companion app.
 It is not affiliated with or endorsed by the Overseerr, Jellyseerr, or Seerr projects.

+This product uses the [TMDB API](https://www.themoviedb.org/documentation/api) but is not endorsed or certified by TMDB.

+Plex is a trademark of Plex, Inc. This app is not affiliated with or endorsed by Plex, Inc.

 ## License

 MIT